AdguardTeam/adguardcert/README.md

 ANDROID_HOME=<path-to-android-sdk> ./dist.sh
 ```

+How to release a new version:
+1. Push a new tag with a name like `v*`.
+2. A new release will be automatically created.

 ## Advanced

 If you prefer to manage your Zygisk denylist yourself, simply remove the Zygisk part of the module: